andrewferrier/textobj-diagnostic.nvim/README.md

 (previous diagnostic item is `require('textobj-diagnostic').prev_diag()`)

-Any key/value you pass into the first parameter of `diagnostic_textobj` or any of the other functions is passed to [`vim.diagnostic.get`](https://neovim.io/doc/user/diagnostic.html#vim.diagnostic.get\(\)), which means it can be used to control the namespace or severity of the errors
+Any key/value you pass into the first parameter of `next_diag_inclusive` or any of the other functions is passed to [`vim.diagnostic.get`](https://neovim.io/doc/user/diagnostic.html#vim.diagnostic.get\(\)), which means it can be used to control the namespace or severity of the errors